openfga/openfga/docs/authzen/implementation.md

 ## Concept Mapping

 AuthZen and OpenFGA use different terminology for the same concepts.
-The translation happens in the command layer:
+The translation is done inline in each handler:

 ```
 AuthZen Subject{type:"user", id:"anne"}  →  OpenFGA user = "user:anne"